CLI Reference

 --max-rows <n>Maximum rows to return when executing-

-sl query requires at least one --measure unless --query-file is set. --query-file should point to a JSON semantic query object.
+sl query requires --connection-id and at least one --measure unless --query-file is set. --query-file must point to a JSON semantic query object.

 Examples